 Performance, Embodiment and the Digital Archive, is a digital platform that explores the role that embodied performances play in the construction of memory and reconciliation and the development of digital archives in sites of conflict.
 It hosts live streamed talks, performances, pre-recorded panels, and Q&A sessions — in English and Spanish — with international researchers, artists and communities to discuss the place of the body, affect, performance and digital platforms in addressing histories of violence; including participants and case studies from around the world.

-With due deference to the theme and limitations related to COVID-19, the conference was entirely digital and free of charge, following the Nearly Carbon Neutral (NCN) model.
-Previous events brought together international scholars to discuss arts-based initiatives focused on the construction of memory and the representation of unheard voices in museums, textiles, traditional dances, memory parks and more.
-November 2020 Programme.
+The platform was developed in October 2020 to host the conference ‘Performance, Embodiment and the Digital Archive.
+Collaborative Research in Sites of Conflict’ organised by the Department of Drama, Theatre and Dance at Royal Holloway University London (RHUL).
+With due deference to the theme and limitations related to COVID-19, the conference was entirely digital and free of charge, following the Nearly Carbon Neutral (NCN) model; it brought together presentations from Bosnia and Herzegovina, Chile, Colombia, Gaza, México, Nicaragua and the United Kingdom.
+A previous conference was held in London in November 2019, that brought together international scholars to discuss arts-based initiatives focused on the construction of memory and the representation of unheard voices in museums, textiles, traditional dances, memory parks and more: November 2019 Programme.

 Communities, artists, performance practitioners and scholars working collaboratively in the construction and dissemination of memory and reconciliation.